Madeleine Michal

 Traditionally, the person collecting the secretions goes out at night and calls to the frogs in sound and song.
 The frogs reply revealing their location high up in the trees.
 As the song continues some of the frogs come a bit closer and the person climbs to get closer to them reaching out with a stick towards them which they typically crawl onto.
 Later, the frogs legs are each attached with pieces of string created from bark of trees to four sticks that are placed in the earth.
 They are attached just strong enough to hold them there.
 The person then strokes either side of the frog with a stick releasing the secretion.
 They watch carefully to know the level of pressure and when the moment to stop is.
 The secretion is then spread upon bamboo sticks and dried for future use.

 • Although we cannot truly know what the exact experience of the frogs are during this process, I can say that in witnessing this, the frogs do not appear to be in extreme distress.
-They remain calm when gathered and throughout the process.
+They gather when they hear the songs calling for them in the jungle and remain calm when gathered and throughout the process.
 Before and after, they do not quickly move away.
 They remain in place and even rest calmly in the palm of the person's hand or or move around on their body while staying closely around them for an extended amount of time.
 Tying of the legs leaves markings on the frog for several months.
 An indigenous person who cares for the frogs and this tradition will not collect secretion from a frog that they find and has these markings.
 If found, this is a sign to leave them be.

-In conversation with Robinson the Matsés man I witnessed in this process, a question arose on if it is possible to use another material or to tie even looser in case this is painful for the frogs.
+In conversation with my teacher Robinson who I witnessed in this process, a question arose on if it is possible to not tie the frogs in case it is painful for the frogs.
 He replied that perhaps, but then there would not be this marking which brings awareness that secretion has been collected from the frog.
 I was also curious if the collection of the secretion then leaves the frogs defenseless to predators and was told that if that was the case the frog population would not be flourishing as it is and they would not continually find frogs with different levels of markings on their legs months later.
 The assumption then is that the secretion renews rapidly enough for their protection.

 • Kambo is not regulated in most countries.
 This means that it is not legal or illegal or in other words - everything which is not forbidden is allowed.